ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 - `def convert_fahrenheit_to_celsius(temperature: float) -> float`
 - `def convert_temperature(temperature: float, from_unit: units.TemperatureUnitOfMeasurement, to_unit: units.TemperatureUnitOfMeasurement)`

+The first two functions in this listing input a `float` value that respectively represents a temperature in Celsius or Fahrenheit and then converts it to a `float` representing a respective temperature in Fahrenheit or Celsius.
+Finally, the `converted_temperature` function uses source code as in the following segment to first determine what type of temperature conversion the user requested and then call the appropriate function.
+For instance, lines `3` and `4` show that, when the requested temperature conversion is from Celsius to Fahrenheit, the `converted_temperature` function will call the `convert_celsius_to_fahrenheit` function.
+Alternatively, lines `6` through `7` show that `convert_temperature` calls `convert_fahrenheit_to_celsius` when a person requests temperature conversion in the opposite direction.

 ```python linenums="1"
 converted_temperature = 0
 # the requested temperature conversion is Celsius --> Fahrenheit